riot/riot.github.io/documentation.md

 { Math.round(rating) }
 ```

 The goal is to keep the expressions small so your HTML stays as clean as possible.
-If your expression grows in complexity consider moving some of logic to the "onBeforeUpdate" callback.
+If your expression grows in complexity consider moving some logic to the "onBeforeUpdate" callback.
 For example:

 ```html